quii/learn-go-with-tests/concurrency/readme.md

 `Write at 0x00c420084d20 by goroutine 8:`

-is writing to the same block of code as
+is writing to the same block of memory as

 `Previous write at 0x00c420084d20 by goroutine 7:`